marusinp/assignment-gis/README.md

 We focused on queries somehow related to student's everyday life in the big city:

-1. Find all near-by cafés :coffee: and/or restaurants :ramen: (based either on current position or position chosen by user itself).
+1. Find all near-by cafés :coffee: and/or restaurants :ramen: (based  on current position or position chosen by user).
 2. Find shortest path from dorm to work that includes chosen cafe (mornings are tough and cocaine illegal :pig_nose: ).
-3. Earthquake heatmap for Italy (part of everyday life in Italy, sorta).
+3. Earthquake heatmap of Italy (part of everyday life in Italy, sorta).

 // other usecases can appear occasionally :bust_in_silhouette: :eyes: